Anita Arya

-Anita Arya is a former member of Lok Sabha.
-She is a leader of Bharatiya Janata party.
+Anita Arya is an Indian politician who is a member of the Bharatiya Janata party.
 She represented Karol Bagh, Delhi in 13th Lok Sabha.
-She was mayor of Delhi in 1999.
+She was Mayor of Delhi in 1999.

 Early life and education

 Anita Arya was born on 26 January 1963, at Agra, Uttar Pradesh.
 She was born to father Kundan Lal Nimal and mother Premwati.
 She went to Smt.
 Singhuri Bal Girls Intermediate College in Agra for her 10th–12th standard education.

 She received her PhD, M.A. and, B.A. from Agra College, Agra (Uttar Pradesh).
 She received her B.ED from Maharshi Dayanand University, Rohtak (Haryana).
 Her PhD thesis was titled "Sir Jadunath Sarkar- His Biography and contributions to Medieval Indian History".

 Career

 Delhi

 From February 1997 to October 1999 she served as a municipal councillor in New Delhi.
 She also served as the mayor of Delhi for a short period of time from April to October 1999, where she also continued in the Municipal Corporation as a deputy chairperson of the Education Committee.

 During her time serving as mayor, she worked on creating better hygienic conditions and decreasing pollution.
 She also created better educational facilities at government-run schools.
 She also created special health care programs for women and children.